Bob Gibson: Early struggles

-1962–1967
+Breakthrough

-In late May of the 1962 season Gibson pitched 22 2/3 consecutive scoreless innings on his way to being named to his first National League All-Star team.
-Because of an additional All-Star Game played each season from 1959 to 1962, Gibson was named to the second 1962 N.L.
-All-Star game as well, where he pitched two innings.
-After suffering a fractured ankle late in the season, Gibson, sometimes referred to by the nickname "Hoot" (a reference to western film star Hoot Gibson), still finished 1962 with his first 200 plus strikeout season.
+In late May of the 1962 season, Gibson pitched 22 2/3 consecutive scoreless innings on his way to being named an All-Star for the first time.
+He was named to both All-Star Games that year, pitching two innings in the second.
+Despite suffering a fractured ankle late in the season, Gibson still finished 1962 with his first 200-strikeout season.

 The rehabilitation of Gibson's ankle was a slow process, and by May 19 of the 1963 season he had recorded only one win.
 Gibson then turned to rely on his slider and two different fastball pitches to reel off six straight wins prior to late July.
-Gibson and all other National League pitchers benefited from a rule change that expanded the strike zone above the belt buckle.
+He and all other Major League pitchers benefited from a rule change that season which expanded the strike zone.
 Adding to his pitching performances was Gibson's offensive production, with his 20 RBIs outmatching the combined RBI output of entire pitching staffs on other National League teams.
-Even with Gibson's 18 wins and the extra motivation of teammate Stan Musial's impending retirement, the Cardinals finished six games out of first place.
+Even with Gibson's 18 wins and the extra motivation of teammate Stan Musial's impending retirement, however, the Cardinals finished six games out of first place.

 Building on their late-season pennant run in 1963, the 1964 Cardinals developed a strong camaraderie that was noted for being free of the racial tension that predominated in the United States at that time.
 Part of this atmosphere stemmed from the integration of the team's spring training hotel in 1960, and Gibson and teammate Bill White worked to confront and stop use of racial slurs within the team.
 On August 23, the Cardinals were 11 games behind the Philadelphia Phillies and remained six-and-a-half games behind on September 21.
 The combination of a nine-game Cardinals winning streak and a ten-game Phillies losing streak then brought the season down to the final game.
 The Cardinals faced the New York Mets, and Gibson entered the game as a relief pitcher in the fifth inning.
 Aware that the Phillies were ahead of the Cincinnati Reds 4–0 at the time he entered the game, Gibson proceeded to pitch four innings of two-hit relief, while his teammates scored 11 runs of support to earn the victory.